maurelio79/ansa/README.md

 ansa
 ====

-A simple web app to fetch some rss news from Ansa.it Build with Jquery Mobile and YQL
+A simple web app to fetch some rss news from Ansa.it<br />
+Build with Jquery Mobile and YQL